 - Constitutional Law (must be taken during the second year)

 - Criminal Law (Part-Time Program)

 - Criminal Procedure (Part-Time Program)

 - Evidence (must be taken during the second year)

 - Motions and Litigation Practice

 - UCC

 - Writing & Legal Advocacy

-- Comparison of Massachusetts and National Law
+- · Comparison of Massachusetts and National Law

 Students who have not successfully completed all required courses (completing the course with a grade that is not an "F") PRIOR to beginning Comparison will not be allowed to register for, or take, Comparison.
 Students who have not passed the MPRE and submitted a copy of their official pass notification to the Registrar's Office prior to registration for Comparison, will not be allowed to register for, or take, Comparison.
-Additionally, students will not be allowed to register for Comparison if they have not successfully completed Bar Essay with a grade of C or better.
+Additionally, students will not be allowed to register for Comparison if they have not successfully completed Bar Exam Writing & Analysis with a grade of C or better.

-• Bar Essay Writing and Analysis
+• Bar Exam Writing & Analysis

-Beginning Spring 2019, ALL students will be required to take Bar Essay regardless of their GPA.
-Beginning Spring 2019, students may no longer take Bar Essay for Pass/Fail grades every student will receive a letter grade.
-Students need a grade of C or better to pass Bar Essay.
+All students are required to take Bar Exam Writing & Analysis regardless of their GPA.
+Students may not take Bar Exam Writing & Analysis for Pass/Fail grades - every student will receive a letter grade.
+Students need a grade of C or better to pass Bar Exam Writing and Analysis.
 Students receiving anything less than a C must retake the course until they acheive a grade of C or better.
-Students who have not completed Bar Essay with a grade of C or better will not be allowed to register for Comparison.
+Students who have not completed Bar Exam Writing & Analysis with a grade of C or better will not be allowed to register for Comparison.

-Students who have not successfully completed the eight (8) required courses tested on the MBE - Civil Procedure, Constitutional Law, Contracts, Criminal Law, Criminal Procedure, Evidence, Real Property, and Torts - PRIOR to beginning Bar Essay will not be allowed to register for, or take Bar Essay.
+Students MUST successfully complete the eight (8) required courses tested on the MBE - Civil Procedure, Constitutional Law, Contracts, Criminal Law, Criminal Procedure, Evidence, Real Property, and Torts - and pass both the 1L and 2L Assessment Tets to be eligible to register for and take Bar Exam Writing & Analysis.